nicktill/tinyobs/README.md

 I built TinyObs because I wanted to understand how observability systems work.
 Prometheus has 300k+ lines of code.
 I wanted something smaller that I could actually read and learn from.

-TinyObs is a metrics platform in ~5,300 lines of Go (excluding tests and blank lines).
+TinyObs is an observability platform in ~7,800 lines of Go (excluding tests and blank lines).
 It's small enough to read through in a weekend, and works well for local development.
-You get metrics collection, storage, downsampling, a dashboard, and an SDK.
+You get metrics collection, distributed tracing, storage, downsampling, real-time dashboards, and an SDK.

 **What you get:**
 - Push-based metrics SDK (counters, gauges, histograms)